 For the periods ended Jun.
 30, 2015 Jun.
 30, 2014

-Total brokerage amounts paid (\$) 28 18
+Total brokerage amounts paid (\$) 30 46

 Total brokerage amounts paid to related

-parties (\$)
+parties (\$) 1 0

 The Manager may select brokers who charge a commission in "soft dollars" if they determine in good faith that the commission is reasonable in relation to the order execution and research services utilized.
-The ascertainable soft dollar value of services received as a percentage of total brokerage commissions paid under the soft dollar arrangement entered into by the portfolio advisor for the periods ended is as follows:
+There were no ascertainable soft dollars paid or payable to dealers by the Portfolio during the periods.